 Off the Map: Choir!
 Choir!
 Choir!

 Tuesday, March 8, 7:30 p.m.

 Equal parts singing, comedy, and community-building, the concept is simple: audience members get a lyric sheet at the door and are taught the vocal arrangement.
 We’ll record a video of the impromptu choir formed by the audience who came together for the first time that evening.
 This truly unique event is sure to send you home feeling great!

 An Evening with Eric Whitacre featuring the BYU Choirs

 Tuesday, March 15, 7:30 p.m.

 Described by the Daily Telegraph as a “rare thing, a modern composer who is both popular and original,” Eric Whitacre is one of the most celebrated living composers, whose music has been revered and frequently performed by the BYU Choirs.
 These two entities will finally unite for an historic evening not only featuring treasured selections from Whitacre’s catalog performed by the BYU Choirs but will also be conducted and curated by Whitacre himself.

 Thursday, March 31, 7:30 p.m.

 Zakir Hussain is regarded as an international musical phenomenon.
 His consistently brilliant and exciting performances have not only established him as a national treasure in his home country of India but have also gained him worldwide fame and collaborations with artists as diverse as George Harrison, YoYo Ma, and the Kodo Drummers.
 Because his percussive playing is marked by uncanny intuition and masterful improvisational dexterity, Hussain is widely considered a chief architect of the contemporary world music movement.
-This performance will feature Hussain on the tabla and collaborators Jayanthi Kumaresh on veena and R. Kumaresh on violin.
+This performance will feature Hussain on the tabla and collaborators Jayanthi Kumaresh on veena and Kala Ramnath on violin.